kwea123/cpp_data_algo/DisjointHW/README.md

 ```
 This line prints out the number of walls that were destructed during the construction of the labyrinth.

 If you execute your program again, you will notice that this number remains the same no matter how the labyrinth looks like.
-In other words, the number of walls is a function of `N`, regardless of the labyrinth is constructed (i.e. regardless of the order of pairs, how we implement union-find, etc.).
+In other words, the number of walls is a function of `N`, regardless of how the labyrinth is constructed (i.e. regardless of the order of pairs, how we implement union-find, etc.).

 Can you find this function?